-All dwellings shall comply with the following minimum requirements:
+All dwellings in the R-1 residential zone shall comply with the following minimum requirements:

-- 1. Minimum lot size shall be 12,000 square feet, with a minimum of 100 feet of frontage at the building line. - 2.
-The minimum setbacks shall be 25 feet in the front, 10 feet on each side, except on corner lot, which shall have a 25 foot setback on the corner side facing the street, and 15 feet in the rear yard.
-All accessory buildings shall be set behind the front of the principal residence. - 3.
-Dwellings shall have a minimum finished floor area of 1000 square feet. - 4.
-Dwelling shall have a minimum height of 10 feet and a maximum height of 30 feet, measured from the grade to the elevation of the square of the building. - 5.
-The minimum roof pitch shall be 5:12.
+- 1. Minimum lot size shall be 10,000 square feet, with a minimum of 100 feet of frontage at the building line.
+The minimum frontage may be modified by the approval of the Council, in a formally platted subdivision, when street dedications or similar requirements of the City create a hardship.
+Such exceptions are intended to be difficult to obtain and should generally be based on requirements which are more onerous than typically required in the subdivision ordinance or construction and development standards.
+(Ord.
+No. 6-10-97-A) - 2.
+The minimum front yard setback requirement shall be 25 feet to the residence.
+The minimum side yard setback requirement shall be 10 feet, except on corner lots, where the side yards facing the road shall have a minimum setback of 25 feet.
+The minimum rear yard setback shall be 15 feet.
+All accessory buildings shall be set behind the principal residence as a front yard setback requirement.
+(Ord.
+No. 6-28-94) (Ord.
+No. 10-15-03) - 3.
+Dwellings must have a minimum finished living floor area of 1000 square feet. - 4.
+Dwelling shall have a minimum height of 10 feet and a maximum height of 30 feet, measured from the grade to the elevation of the square of the building.